xyproto/fortunecraft/README.md

 ### Installation

-    go install github.com/xyproto/fortuna@latest
+    go install github.com/xyproto/fortunecraft@latest

-Then place `~/go/bin` in the `PATH`, or install `~/go/bin/fortuna` somewhere else, if you want.
+Then place `~/go/bin` in the `PATH`, or install `~/go/bin/fortunecraft` somewhere else, if you want.

 ### Example output

 ```
-❯ fortuna
+❯ fortunecraft
 A snail in an elevator is a very fast-moving slowpoke.

-❯ fortuna
+❯ fortunecraft
 To err is human; to forgive, divine.

-❯ fortuna
+❯ fortunecraft
 Why don't scientists trust atoms?
 Because they make up everything!

-❯ fortuna
+❯ fortunecraft
 The cat sat in a sunbeam.

-❯ fortuna
+❯ fortunecraft
 What's red and bad for your teeth?
 A brick.

-❯ fortuna
+❯ fortunecraft
 Why don't they play poker in the jungle?
 Too many cheetahs!

-❯ fortuna
+❯ fortunecraft
 I once knew a guy who thought he was a penguin.

-❯ fortuna
+❯ fortunecraft
 My cat sits on my keyboard and types.

-❯ fortuna
+❯ fortunecraft
 I'm pretty sure it's just running out of RAM.

-❯ fortuna
+❯ fortunecraft
 Shell shocked and amazed by an accidental catnip-powered reboot.

-❯ fortuna
+❯ fortunecraft
 Your systemd service is ready to rock and roll.

-❯ fortuna
+❯ fortunecraft
 The kernel's got too many flags, man.

-❯ fortuna
+❯ fortunecraft
 50% chance of mild system crashes, 25% chance of cat memes, and 25% chance you forgot what you were doing.

-❯ fortuna
+❯ fortunecraft
 The path to enlightenment is paved with broken shells and spilled coffee.

-❯ fortuna
+❯ fortunecraft
 Time to start eating your own cat memes.
 ```

 ### Flags

 ```
-Usage of ./fortuna:
+Usage of ./fortunecraft:
 -a, --absurd           Be absurd
 -c, --cats             Make it about cats
+-m, --delusional       Be delusional
 -d, --dogs             Make it about dogs
 -e, --evil             Be evil
--y, --fantasy         Make it about fantasy
+-f, --fantasy          Make it about fantasy
 -g, --good             Be good
 -h, --hot              Be hot
+-j, --inappropriate    Be inappropriate
+-i, --inspirational    Be inappropriate
--i, --international   Be international
+-t, --international    Be international
+-x, --keyword string   Specify a custom keyword
 -l, --logical          Make it more logical
 -n, --ninja            Make it about ninjas
 -o, --political        Be political
--p, --pony            Make it about ponies
+-y, --pony             Make it about ponies
+-p, --praise           Fill it with praise
 -r, --robot            Make it about robots
--f, --scifi           Make it sci-fi related
+-s, --scifi            Make it sci-fi related
--s, --snarky          Be snarky
+-k, --snarky           Be snarky
 -u, --user             Make it about the current user
 -v, --version          Output the current version
 -w, --weird            Be weird
 ```

 ### General info

-* Version: 1.4.0
+* Version: 1.5.0
 * License: Apache 2
 * Author: Alexander F. Rødseth &lt;xyproto@archlinux.org&gt;